 - Intervention Strategies (GP1)

 - Detection (GP3.1) and prevention (GP3.2)

-- Cartography (GP4)

 - Restoration of burned areas (GP5)

-The present document "action plan" is dealing with the good practice of detection and prevention of wildfires (GP3.1 and GP3.2).
-It has been produced for the North Aegean Region entity by its external experts.
+The present document "action plan", which is dealing with these three good practices, has been produced for the North Aegean Region entity by its external experts.
 The main concern of the action plan is to integrate the good practices of EUFOFINET project partners in the specific conditions of the region.
-The action plans concerning GP1, GP4 and GP5 are presented in other documents.